gokberkkeptig/Threads-in-C-Programming/README.md

 Program will read d and s from keyboard, and the input matrix from input.txt file which begins with m and then one row per line.
 Main thread prints the input matrix as well as the shifted matrix.

-Part 2 [50 points]: Convert the monitor-based solution of the Dining Philosophers problem into a new solution without monitors using mutex and condition variables of pthread.
+Part 2: Convert the monitor-based solution of the Dining Philosophers problem into a new solution without monitors using mutex and condition variables of pthread.
 As a novelty, require each philosopher to obtain 3 forks to start eating, 2 from left and right and 1 from a box of  separate forks  that  initially  contains  f  =  d  /  3  forks,  where  d  is  the  number  of  philosopher